ThePython10110/ExchangeClone/README.md

 * In Mineclonia, hoppers can put invalid items into Energy Collectors.
 * Tools do not show the wear bar (to show the charge level) when first created or crafted.
 It only appears after changing the range.
 This will not be fixed.
 * Unfortunately, caused by the performance improvements to various tool abilities, using the shear ability on sea grass (MCL) will also remove the sand below the sea grass.
 I can't think of a good way to fix it.
+* Dark and Red Matter Armor can make the player invincible.
+This is an [engine problem](https://github.com/minetest/minetest/issues/14344) that I can't fix.

 **If you have a suggestion or notice a bug that isn't on this list, visit the [GitHub issues page](https://github.com/thepython10110/exchangeclone/issues).**